-Beginning in the 1990s, wind and solar generation have increased significantly in the U.S. This trend is projected to continue with wind and solar generation supplying nine percent of U.S. electric generation in 2018, and increasing to 63 percent by 2050.
-These variable generation facilities are weather dependent and storage is required to optimize their use while maintaining reliability.
-The unscheduled nature of many renewable energy technologies has increased the need for fast responding system reserves to maintain a stable grid and limit the potential for rolling backouts.
-PSH is an excellent grid balancing tool for wind and solar resources that generate intermittently and often at times of low electricity demand.
+Beginning in the 1990s, wind and solar generation have increased significantly in the U.S.4 This trend is projected to continue with wind and solar generation supplying nine percent of U.S. electric generation in 2018, and increasing to 63 percent by 2050.5 These variable generation facilities are weather dependent and storage is required to optimize their use while maintaining reliability and preventing increased GHG emissions from using thermal resources as their back-up power resource.
+The unscheduled nature of many renewable energy technologies has increased the A large PSH plant can store energy to support 8-16 hours of full load operation, and a week or longer at the largest plants.

+need for fast responding system reserves to maintain a stable grid and limit the potential for rolling backouts.
+PSH is an excellent grid balancing tool for wind and solar resources that generate intermittently and often at times of low electricity demand without increasing GHG emissions.
 With its ability to quickly and simultaneously give and take electricity, PSH can maximize wind and solar emission-free electricity by allowing this clean energy to be stored for later use.
 As far back as 2012, PSH operators in regional markets with large penetrations of solar resources have experienced a shift from traditional nighttime pumping to daytime pumping.
 For example, at PG&E's Helms PSH, a dramatic shift from nighttime to daytime pumping occurred from 2012 to 2017 (Figure 3).